 Treatment usually involves the use of vaginal dilators to relax and stretch or re-stretch the vaginal muscles.
 The goal with dilation is to retrain the tight vaginal muscle to respond differently to the anticipation of penetration.
 Slow, systematic, progressive dilation, will help connect the body and mind, to take conscious control of the vaginal muscles, so involuntary tightness no longer occurs.

-Additional treatment may involve increasing lubrication through topical creams, using hormone therapy, valium suppositories and pelvic floor physical therapy.
+Additional treatment may involve increasing lubrication through topical creams, using hormone therapy, muscle relaxant suppositories and pelvic floor physical therapy.
 There are times when anti-anxiety medication is introduced to aid in the treatment.

-For cases of vaginismus where a patient is unsuccessful after treatment with dilators and coaching, and in cases where a patient is extremely fearful of standard treatment, we treat vaginismus with botulinum toxin® a procedure with a very high success rate, pioneered by Peter Pacik, MD.
-You can explore more about this by requesting our free information packet or calling our offices to discuss this with one of our staff.
-While the botulinum toxin treatment is a more involved procedure, resolution is fast and permanent.
+For cases of vaginismus where a patient is unsuccessful after treatment with dilators and coaching, and in cases where a patient is extremely fearful of standard treatment, we use the vaginismus treatment under anesthesia, a procedure with a very high success rate, pioneered by Peter Pacik, MD.
+Contact us for a free phone consultation to learn more.
+While the treatment is a more involved procedure, resolution is fast and permanent.

 Lastly, it always makes sense to explore any psychological factors that may be contributing to the condition.